otacon239/inksplit/README.md

 ## Acknowledgments
 - The colormath library for its excellent color conversion functionality.
+- denilsonsa for all their work in collecting the Pantone color palette (and several others).
 - The GIMP development team for creating such a versatile and open-source image editing platform.

 ## Contact